Saadhika Randhawa

-Saadhika Randhawa, also known as Saadhika, is an Indian actress.
+Saadhika Randhawa, also known mononymously as Saadhika, is an Indian actress.
 She has mainly appeared in Hindi language Bollywood movies and has also worked in several regional language movies including in Tamil, Telugu, Punjabi, Gujarati, Marathi & Bhojpuri movie industry.

 Saadhika made her debut in 1995 in Sanam Harjai.
 After that, she performed in 1997 with Saawan Kumar's Salma Pe Dil Aa Gaya, opposite Ayub Khan.
 Saadhika appeared in a number of films in multiple languages including Hafta Vasuli, Suswagatham, Ab Ke Baras, Pyaasa, 2 October, Kash Aap Hamare Hote, Shikaar, Bullet: Ek Dhamaka and Aggar.
 Starting 2010, she has played the lead in female centric movies like the Punjabi film Simran and Hindi movies Rivaaz, Chand Ke Pare and Bhanwari Ka Jaal.

 Personal life

 Her elder sister is model and actress Jesse Randhawa.

 Career

 1993 - 1997 : Debut and breakthrough

 She emailed her photographs to Saawan Kumar.
 He signed her alongside Simran for Sanam Harjai which released in 1995.
 It was the first Indian film to be shot in New Zealand.
 This movie upon its release failed to make an impact at the box office.
 In 1997 she went on to star as the title lead Salma in the film Salma Pe Dil Aa Gaya opposite actor Ayub Khan.
 The same year she also made her debut there with Telugu movie Hello I Love You.